kblomqvist/yasha/README.md

 env.Program("a.out", sources)
 ```

 Another example with separate build directory with sources in `src/`.
-Source code duplication doesn't work, because I have no idea how to tell SCons to copy template depencies like variable files.

 ```python
 import os